-The key that is used to sign and validate, whether the email is not forged and is unique.
+The key that is used to sign and validate, to check that the email is unique and is not forged.
 This process verifies the integrity of the data, hence ensuring that the data is not changed during the transit.

 Let us see this with an example:

 Here in the above figure, the sender email server is sending the email by signing it with its private key and is giving the data of the key parallelly to the DNS placed in the cloud for the DNS record.

 Now, when the receiving mail server gets the email, it checks from the DNS for the public key to verify the email.
 If the key given by the DNS verifies the DKIM signature, the mail is authorized and is visible in the inbox.